OpenBB-finance/OpenBB/openbb_platform/extensions/charting/README.md

 ```

 > Note: The `show()` method currently works either in a Jupyter Notebook or in a standalone python script with a PyWry based backend properly initialized.

+## Add a visualization to an existing Platform command

+One should first ensure that the already implemented endpoint is available in the [charting router](extensions/charting/openbb_charting/charting_router.py).

+To do so, you can run:
+ `python openbb_platform/extensions/charting/openbb_charting/builder.py` - which will read all the available endpoints and add them to the charting router.

+Afterwards, you'll need to add the visualization to the [charting router](extensions/charting/openbb_charting/charting_router.py).
+The convention to match the endpoint with the respective charting function is the following:

+- `stocks/load` -> `stocks_load`
+- `ta/ema` -> `ta_ema`

+When you spot the charting function on the charting router file, you can add the visualization to it.

+The implementation should leverage the already existing classes and methods to do so, namely:

+- `OpenBBFigure`
+- `OpenBBFigureTable`
+- `PlotlyTA`

+Note that the return of each charting function should respect the already defined return types: `Tuple[OpenBBFigure, Dict[str, Any]]`.

+The returned tuple contains a `OpenBBFigure` that is an interactive plotly figure which can be used in a Python interpreter, and a `Dict[str, Any]` that contains the raw data leveraged by the API.

+After you're done implementing the charting function, you can use either the Python interface or the API to get the chart.
+To do so, you'll only need to set the already available `chart` argument to `True`.

+### Using the `to_chart` OBBject method

+The `OBBject` is the custom OpenBB object that is returned by the Platform commands.
+It implements a set of `to_<something>` functions that enable the user to easily transform the data into a different format.

+The `to_chart` function should be taken as an advanced feature, as it requires the user to have a good understanding of the charting extension and the `OpenBBFigure` class.

+The user can use any number of `**kwargs` that will be passed to the `PlotlyTA` class in order to build custom visualizations with custom indicators and similar.

+Refer to the [`to_chart` implementation](openbb_charting/core/to_chart.py) for further details.

+> Note that, this method will only work to some limited extent with data that is not standardized.
+> Also, it is currently designed only to handle time series data.